sebam2k4/sebastiankulig-Jekyll/source/_pages/Personal-curriculum.md

 <div class="content" markdown="1">

-# Personal Full Stack Web Development Course Progression List
+# Personal Full Stack Web Development Course Progression

-A list of online courses and other resources helping me in becoming a Full-Stack Web Developer.
+A (slimmed-down) list of online courses and other resources helping me in becoming a Full-Stack Web Developer.

-You will also find links to some completed projects.
+This list is being maintained on [GitHub](https://github.com/sebam2k4/Web-Development-Curriculum "Visit my Personal Curriculum Repository on GitHub"){:target="_blank"}, where you can find a more comprehensive list of my progression through variuos web development and coding courses and links to some more projects.

 ## [Codecademy](/Codecademy/ "View projects and detailed info")